Reconsidering the Best Premium Credit Cards for Travel in 2025

 Why This Shifts My Strategy

 If you’ve been relying on that 48-month cycle to keep earning welcome offers from this bank, this change is a big deal.
-Without that predictability, the cards I already hold from them just became a lot more valuable.
-If new bonuses aren’t guaranteed, it’s a lot more important to make sure any high annual fee premium card is truly worth it for the long haul.
+Without that predictability, the cards I already hold just became a lot more valuable.
+If new bonuses aren’t guaranteed, it’s even more important to make sure any high annual fee premium card is truly worth it for the long haul.

-At the same time, other banks are offering ways to double dip—letting you earn points from shopping portals plus your regular card rewards, even if you don’t pay with one of their cards.
+At the same time, other banks are offering ways to double dip, letting you earn points from shopping portals along with your regular card rewards.
 That kind of flexibility adds up fast, especially when you’re earning points for family travel.
-So when a new premium card launches with the highest annual fee of them all—but no portal to double dip through—it raises the question: is it worth it?
+So, when a new premium card launches with the highest annual fee of them all, but no portal to double dip through, it raises the question: is it worth it?
 The only way to find out is to put it to the test with your actual spending.

 Want to go deeper?
 I compare shopping portals in this post.